Folarinnn/baimtwo/README.md

 ## Introduction
 This project is intended to be a baseline for developers to extend there use cases with Amazon Bedrock agents across most available models in Bedrock.
 This README will guide you through setting this up step by step to empower you to further explore the capabilities of Bedrock agents.

+## Use cases for this project
+- Multiple model result comparison
+- Text generation
+- Summarization
+- Text-to-image
+- Image-to-text
+- Problem solving
+- Q&A
+- RAG (optional)

 ## Prerequisites
 - An active AWS Account.